 We’ve listed the shilajit “heavy metals” (not all of them are actually considered heavy metals).
 The numbers are taken from the article concerning HealthForce’s product.
 We’ve also added for our products the cadmium and mercury levels since these are two of the often other looked at heavy metals.

-Please note that we have had these heavy metals tests available on our website for our customers to view for a long time now.
+Please note that we have had these heavy metals toxicity tests available on our website for our customers to view for a long time now.
 On any product page click the lab results tab and you’ll see it listed.
 We are not hiding what is in our products.

 We’ve translated things back into ppm or parts per million as this number is more often used, as well as it being easier for conversions later.
 In the article, ppb or parts per billion is referenced.
-I think he does this in order to make the numbers look bigger.
+I think he does this in order to make the numbers appear bigger.

 In the article, Mike Adams makes mention of the “over 600 ppb of arsenic, another toxic heavy metal,” yet his testing website offers the highest grade of A+++ for anything under .62 ppm, which translates to 620 ppb.
 Therefore this statement does not appear to be in alignment.